tomrndom/osf-website/src/pages/about/board/index.md

       Intel System Software Engineering group.
 He has participated in or led his team on research and development of open source software projects such as Xen, tboot, Yocto and OpenStack.
-He has been serving as an Individual Director of OpenStack Foundation Board (now Open Infrastructure Board) since 2015, with years of commitment to community development and building.
+He has been serving as an Individual Director of OpenInfra Foundation Board since 2015, with years of commitment to community development and building.
 Currently he and his team are focusing on cloud native, software-defined networking (SDN) and software-defined storage (SDS) technologies, edge computing, and NFV-related domains, including OpenStack, Kubernetes, Ceph, SODA, Istio/Envoy, Akraino, and so forth.
 He is keen on cloud computing and has been working on this domain for many years.

       He got his PhD degree on Computer Science from Fudan University at Shanghai in 2004, and joined Intel after graduating from the school.